Why Fiction is So Hard to Write

 Get Your FREE Mini-Ebook

-To get your copy, just pop your email address in below to join my newsletter list.
-You'll receive a link to download Time to Write plus other free ebooks.
-Each week, you'll also get my subscriber-only newsletter on Mondays (and blog posts on Thursdays) to help you make the most of your writing time.
+Pop your email address in below to join my newsletter list.
+You'll get Time to Write plus other free ebooks, as well as my weekly blog posts (Thursdays) and short newsletters (Mondays) to help you make the most of your writing time.

 Note: I will never spam you or pass on your email address to anyone else.
 You can leave the newsletter list at any time.